4gnle/angeljgomezc/README.md

 - Learn a lot from everything and everyone

 ALSO:
-I tried to program for a year straight, every day, for at least an hour
+I tried to code for a year straight, every day, for at least an hour

 Failed at 189 days